 NOAA Aircraft Operations Center

 The Lunz Group assisted Lakeland Linder Regional Airport in preparing conceptual design documents for their proposal to relocate the Aircraft Operations Center (AOC) for the Hurricane Hunters.
-This included preliminary designs, schedule development, site feasibility, producing the required documents and working with the airport staff to develop the response for this bid.
 Through The Lunz Group’s collaborative and interactive design process, the team was able to deliver documentation on an accelerated schedule with full stakeholder participation.